 Acid-base indicators provide a great platform for a variety of at home chemistry experiments that anyone can do.
 One of the simplest indicators that is readily available is red cabbage.
-It turns out that the colored pigment that gives the cabbage it color is a natural acid-base indicator.
+The colored pigment that gives the cabbage it color is a natural acid-base indicator.
 The red color of cabbage comes from a molecule called anthocyanin.
-This naturally occurring dye changes it color depending on the the presence of an acidic or alkaline (basic) substance.
+This naturally-occurring dye changes its color depending on the the presence of an acidic or alkaline (basic) substance.

 If you are using the pot method, chop up a few leaves and toss into a pot of water.
-Bring to a boil for about 20 minutes (enjoy the aroma) then allow to cool.
-Strain the solution through a screen and you have your indicator.
+Bring to a boil for about 20 minutes (enjoy the aroma) and then allow to cool.
+Strain the solution through a screen, and you have your indicator.

 Now the fun part is to find some items from your kitchen to test with your indicator.
 To test some liquids or powders, first add a bit of your indicator solution to a glass of water.
-Then you can add a bit of say, lemon juice, orange juice, baking soda, egg whites, etc. Watch carefully to see what color the liquid changes.
-You may want to prepare several containers of indicator solution so you can test and compare multiple items.
+Then you can add lemon juice, orange juice, baking soda, egg whites, etc. Watch carefully to see what color the liquid changes.
+You might want to prepare several containers of indicator solution so you can test and compare multiple items.

-You can mix up a huge batch of indicator solution for your friends or classmates, or you could cook up some sauteed cabbage or maybe even make a sweet and sour German dish.
-In anycase, don’t let the cabbage head go to waste!
+You can mix up a large batch of indicator solution for your friends or classmates, or you could cook up some sauteed cabbage or maybe make a sweet and sour German dish.
+In any case, don’t let the cabbage go to waste!
 Here’s a quick listing of many dishes you can cook up with your leftovers.

-Normally an acid (lemon juice) will change the cabbage indicator to a bright red color and bases (like washing soda) will change the color to a light green or yellowish color.
+Normally an acid (lemon juice) will change the cabbage indicator to a bright red color and bases (like baking soda) will change the color to a light green or yellowish color.
 The colors correspond to what chemists refer to as the pH of the solution.
-Things with a low pH value are acidic and those with a high pH value are basic.
+Things with a low pH value (1 – 7) are acidic and those with a high pH value (7 – 14) are basic.
 Below is a sample of some typical values of pH for some household items.

 Values taken from the CRC Handbook of Chemistry and Physics